Financial Insights

 Even within a standardised risk category, investment philosophies vary widely.
 Some managers adopt a defensive posture, prioritising stability and downside protection.
 Others may take a more opportunistic approach, tilting towards equities or alternatives when conditions seem favourable.
 These differences underscore why benchmarks like the Cautious Portfolios are useful for setting expectations and framing comparisons.

-For cautious investors, the last five years underscored the importance of capital preservation, steady income, and diversification.
+For cautious investors, the last three years underscored the importance of capital preservation, steady income, and diversification.
 Wealth managers with a disciplined, defensive approach helped clients protect wealth through an unusually turbulent period.

 For more than a decade after the global financial crisis, near-zero interest rates left cautious portfolios struggling to generate meaningful income.
 That backdrop shifted dramatically after 2021, as inflation and tighter monetary policy pushed yields higher.
 Wealth managers used the opportunity to rebuild fixed-income allocations while reinforcing diversification with infrastructure and real assets to cushion portfolios against volatility [1].